 Found in the income statement and sometimes described as financing cost.
 It indicates the amount of interest due to all the providers of long- and short-term interest-bearing debt finance to the business during the accounting period.

 Also referred to as stock.
-This appears in the current assets in the balance sheet and reflects the worth of the inventory valued at the lower of cost or net realisable value (i.e. what the inventory could be sold for).
+This appears in the current assets in the balance sheet and reflects the worth of the inventory which should have been valued at the lower of cost or net realisable value (that is, what the inventory could be sold for).
 Very often, businesses fail to value the inventory correctly by omitting to remove the value of inventory that is unsaleable because it is damaged or obsolete, for example.